CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 }
 ```

 The sections `welcome-to-orquestra-d9djf-1289017430` and `welcome-to-orquestra-d9djf-2235995037` correspond to the steps that were run by your workflow.
 Note that these IDs match those in the output of `qe get workflow`.
-Each of these sections contains information about the template that was executed for the given step, any input parameters or input artifacts, and the output artifacts.
-The artifact `welcome` is the output of the `greeting` template, and the artifact `zessage` is the output of the `transform-welcome` template.
+Each of these sections contains information about the step that was executed, any input parameters or input artifacts, and the output artifacts.
+The artifact `welcome` is the output of the `greeting` step, and the artifact `zessage` is the output of the `transform-welcome` step.
 More information on the contents of this file are found on the [workflow results via JSON page](../../data-management/workflow-result/).

 ___
 **Note:** The sections in this results file will not necessarily be in the order that they were executed.